 However, there seems to be light at the end of the tunnel for sports fans after a bill was introduced to legalize sports betting but only on tribal land in January of 2019.
 SB1158 if passed, would give every federally recognized Indian tribe with a tribal-state gaming compact authority to operate sports betting kiosks.
 This meant that tribal casinos would be the only entities that would be allowed to open sportsbooks to the residents of Arizona.

 Unfortunately, up until January 2020, the bill is yet to bear fruition because only one tribe out of the 22 federally recognized Arizona tribes support the bill.
 Most of the tribes are adamant about supporting the bill because they feel that legalizing sports betting will water down the casino revenue that they are already enjoying.
 However this changed in 2021 and legal and licensed online sports betting in Arizona is now a reality on top the pre-existing land-based tribal casinos.

 Because the ability to place wagers online did not exist by the time of signing state-tribal compacts on tribal gaming, interactive gambling remained a grey area as it did in many other states as well.
 Thankfully, pari-mutuel online betting on horse and greyhound races was allowed on sites like BetAmerica, TVG and Twinspires.
 However, there was a time around the 2010s when the online horse and greyhound racing platforms left Arizona, but they came back in January 2015.

-No other form of online sports betting allowed in the state of Arizona.
-At the moment though negotiations are ongoing and there is a chance that the state might authorize the same provided that it occurs on tribal land.
+Online sports betting is now allowed in the state of Arizona.
+After tough negotiations the state have authorized the same provided sports betting online that it occurs on tribal land.